Skip to main content

 Content can be shared directly from the content itself or by navigating to the folder the content is saved to.

-When sharing content, users can determine how other users can interact with the content in two main ways: the access role of the user/group and the ability to interact with the content.
+When sharing content, you can determine how other users interact with the content in two ways: the access role of the user/group and the ability to interact with the content.

 tip